Bionda dell'Adamello

-The Bionda dell'Adamello is an indigenous breed of domestic goat from the Val Camonica in the province of Brescia, in Lombardy in northern Italy.
+The Bionda dell'Adamello is an Italian breed of domestic goat from the Val Camonica in the province of Brescia, in Lombardy in northern Italy.
 It takes its name from the massif of the Adamello, part of the Adamello-Presanella subsection of the Rhaetian Alps.
 It is raised mainly in the Val Camonica, the Val Saviore and the mountains of Brescia; some are found in neighbouring areas of the provinces of Bergamo to the west and Trento to the east.
 It was in the past known simply as the Capra Bionda or as the Mustàscia.

 History

 The breed appears to be of ancient origin.
 While it shares some characteristics with the Swiss Toggenburger, notably the "Swiss markings" (white facial stripes, white lower limbs and peri-anal area), it was already established well before the importation of Toggenburg billies to the area, documented from the years before and after the Second World War.
 A painting from about 1760 by the Milanese painter Francesco Londonio (1723–1786) shows a goat of Bionda dell'Adamello type, with typical coat and facial markings.